 You can peel them, soak them in water, and refrigerate them for a few days.
 Be sure to change the water daily.
 You can also freeze them to prolong their shelf life.

 Remove any discolorations or black spots.
 Cut them into quarters lengthwise and remove the fibrous, woody core.
+If you'd like a visual guide, check out my detailed instructions and photos on how to prepare cassava.

 You can always use a box grater, but a food processor is more convenient.
 Use the shredding blade attachment first, then switch to the "S" blade attachment.
 Pulse them for 8 to 10 seconds until very fine and appropriate for Cassava Cake.

-Cassava Cake is popular because it's inexpensive, delicious, and easy to make.
+Cassava cake is popular because it's inexpensive, delicious, and easy to make.
 It's also gluten-free, so it's a good option for gluten-intolerant people.

 They are not the same and cannot be used interchangeably.
 Condensed milk is sweetened, while evaporated milk does not contain sugar.
 The consistency of condensed milk is much thicker and creamier than evaporated milk.